caseygrun/phage-seq/README.md

 tar vzxf alpaca-library-results.tar.gz
 ```

-Then explore the notebooks in `alpaca-library/workflow/notebooks/`.
+Then explore the notebooks in [`alpaca-library/workflow/notebooks/`](alpaca-library/workflow/notebooks/).

+### `other-figures`

+`other-figures/data` includes the data necessary to run the notebooks within `other-figures/code`.
+These notebooks produce other figures in the paper.

 ## Adapting the workflow to future experiments